open5e/open5e/source/monsters/tome-of-beasts/S/wolf-spirit-swarm.rst

 an unnatural and eerie cacophony that chills the blood.
-All creatures within 300 feet that hear the howl must make a successful DC 12 Charisma saving throw or be frightened until the start of the swarm’s next turn.
+All creatures within 300 feet that hear the howl must make a successful DC 12 Charisma saving throw or be :ref:`srd:frightened` until the start of the swarm’s next turn.

 **Speed Over Snow.** A swarm of wolf spirits is not